How To Choose A Backup Systemictaacom-admin

 Choose a safe place for your files

-USB drive: This means saving backups to an external hard disk/USB drive connected by a USB cable.
-This option can be faster than using a CD/DVD and most USB drives can store many more files.
+USB drive: this means saving backups to an external hard disk/USB drive connected by a USB cable.

-Online services: Now that we are connected to the Internet 99% of the day, using on online backup service can be a simple, behind-the-scenes option.
+Online Backup services: now that we are connected to the Internet 99% of the day, using on online backup service can be a simple, behind-the-scenes option.

 What’s important to you?

 The next step is deciding what to save.
 Your important files can take on many forms including pictures, music, videos, e-mail messages, documents, and many other file types.
 The trick is to make sure you capture it all.